#1 The most unlikable protagonist imaginable

 School Days would have been a forgettable series under normal circumstances, but it gained so much infamy as a result of its censored release that we still talk about to this day.
 It’s one of those crazy stories from the anime industry and it has made the show something of a legend.
 A legend that is really not worth chasing.

 What happened to the show was certainly hilarious at the time, but nowadays it’s not worth the pilgrimage.
-The memes are many times more entertaining than anything the show has to offer, and most versions of the show that you’ll find nowadays will be the uncensored releases with the joke stripped out.
+The memes are many times more entertaining than anything the show has to offer, and most versions of the School Days that you’ll find nowadays will be the uncensored releases with the joke stripped out.
 What you are left with is a nonsensical melodrama about unlikable characters that drags on for a few hours and then comes to a mildly novel conclusion.

 I had hoped it would be one of those “so bad, it’s good” show, but only found the bad.